 Our mission

-We will establish an interoperable and scalable RDI by connecting available repositories to make research data FAIR.
-We will facilitate combined data analyses and establish a multilevel support system by setting up a Data Steward Service Center.
-We will provide guidelines and information material, and focus on knowledge transfer for agrosystem researchers.
-FAIRagro will address quality and legal security challenges beyond the FAIR principles.
+We establish an interoperable and scalable RDI by connecting available repositories to make research data FAIR.
+We facilitate combined data analyses and establish a multilevel support system by setting up a Data Steward Service Center.
+We provide guidelines and information material, and focus on knowledge transfer for agrosystem researchers.
+FAIRagro addresses quality and legal security challenges beyond the FAIR principles.

-Our aims will be accomplished by close collaboration with other NFDI consortia and the inter/national community.
-We will advance NFDI ambitions with expertise and approaches for legal data security challenges, stakeholder involvement and RDIs for highly interdisciplinary and multi-scale research in a field of high societal relevance.
+Our aims are accomplished by close collaboration with other NFDI consortia and the national and international community.
+We advance NFDI ambitions with expertise and approaches for legal data security challenges, stakeholder involvement and RDIs for highly interdisciplinary and multi-scale research in a field of high societal relevance.

 Our objectives